K-S-K/CV/README.md

 - Naomi Ceder.
 The Quick Python Book.

 **What did I study recently:**
+- FreeRTOS at my home projects;
-- Astronomy as a domain of my current job;
+- Some amazing Astronomy things as a domain of my current job;
 - Linux C++ development - sometimes at home;
 - Embedded C++ development - sometimes at home;